 Generate a sinusoid of frequency 2.5 kHz sampled at 50 kHz.
-Reset the random number generator.
 Add Gaussian white noise with standard deviation 0.00005 to the signal.
 Pass the result through a weakly nonlinear amplifier.
 Plot the SINAD.

 The plot shows the spectrum used to compute the ratio and the region treated as noise.
 The DC level and the fundamental are excluded from the noise computation.
 The fundamental is labeled.

-Sampling frequency, specified as a positive scalar.
-The sampling frequency is the number of samples per unit time.
-If the unit of time is seconds, the sampling frequency has units of hertz.
+Sample rate, specified as a positive scalar.
+The sample rate is the number of samples per unit time.
+If the unit of time is seconds, then the sample rate has units of hertz.